portainer/agent/README.md

 ## Technical details

 The Portainer agent is basically a cluster of Docker API proxies.
-Deployed inside a Swarm cluster on each node, it allows the redirection (proxy) of a Docker API request on any specific node as well as the aggregration of the response of multiple nodes.
+Deployed inside a Swarm cluster on each node, it allows the redirection (proxy) of a Docker API request on any specific node as well as the aggregation of the response of multiple nodes.

 At startup, the agent will communicate with the Docker node it is deployed on via the Unix socket/Windows named pipe to retrieve information about the node (name, IP address, role in the Swarm cluster).
-This data will be shared when the agent will register into the agent cluster.
+This data will be shared when the agent registers into the agent cluster.

 ### Agent cluster

-This implementation is using *serf* to form a cluster over a network, each agent requires an address where it will advertise its ability to be part of a cluster and a join address where it will be able to reach other agents.
+This implementation uses *serf* to form a cluster over a network, each agent requires an address where it will advertise its ability to be part of a cluster and a join address where it will be able to reach other agents.

-The agent retrieves the IP address it can use to create a cluster by inspecting the Docker networks associated to the agent container.
-If multiple networks are available, it will pickup the first network available and retrieve the IP address inside this network.
+The agent retrieves the IP address it can use to create a cluster by inspecting the Docker networks associated with the agent container.
+If multiple networks are available, it will pick up the first network available and retrieve the IP address inside this network.

 Note: Be careful when deploying the agent to not deploy it inside the Swarm ingress network (by not using `mode=host` when exposing ports).
 This could lead to the agent being unable to create a cluster correctly, if picking the IP address inside the ingress network.